gowriaddepalli/Newssite_DataAnalysis_and_Visualization/README.md

 ## Project features:

+1. Configurable files like config,timezones for choosing the defaults for the program.
+2. Web scraping from any website link in the configurable.
+3. Text summarization of each article.
+4. Sentiment Analysis of each article.
+5. Date and Timezone preprocessing.
+6. Visualizations like

 ## Assumptions:

 1. The data quality could be improved more with various filters and edge cases.
 Limitations of data quality do exists.
 2. The visualizations plotted here are minimilistic and can be improved as per requirement.
 3. Inline commenting provided to get a detailed explanation of the code.